 What You Can Expect During Your Home Build

 The home building timeline has many different stages and factors involved with it.
-And how long your home build will take depends on many different factors – such as budget, weather, availability of materials and labour, and more.
+And how long your home build will take depends on various factors – such as budget, weather, availability of materials and labour, and more.

 A Step-By-Step Guide to a Home Building Timeline